csdms/bmi/docs/source/glossary.rst

       A variable that is a concrete example of a :term:`class`.
 Objects have :term:`data` and
       :term:`methods<method>` that act upon those data.

+   rank

+      The number of dimensions of a model grid.
+A scalar has rank 0, a vector has rank 1, a rectilinear grid has rank 2, etc.

    Standard Names